pulumi/pulumi-oci/sdk/python/README.md

 ### .NET

-To use from .NET, install using `dotnet add package`:
+To use with .NET, install using `dotnet add package`:

 ```bash
 dotnet add package Pulumi.Oci